efrecon/primer/README.md

 ## Example

-Primer is perhaps best explained through an example.
+Primer is perhaps best explained through an example, scroll past this section for documentation.
 As you probably do not want to pollute your host system just for testing primer, the example is a little bit more convoluted than necessary to confine primer to a Docker container and not harm the main host.
 Let's simulate the installation of the Docker daemon and client on an [Alpine] host by running primer in an [Alpine] container.
 To do this, run the following command from the main directory of the project:

 ```shell
 docker run \